 - Two letters of recommendation from professionals who can speak to your professional or academic experience.

 - A current resume or CV.

-The M.P.H. program only matriculates students as a cohort each Fall semester; students may apply for other semesters only with prior approval from the program.
+The M.P.H. program only matriculates students as a cohort each fall semester; students may apply for other semesters only with prior approval from the program.
 To be considered for any competitive scholarships the university has to offer, you should complete your application by January 1.
 To be considered for fall admission, you should complete your application by April 1.
 Applicants will be notified no later than May 1 of their admission status.

 - M.P.H.
 Mission, Vision, Values, Goals and Objectives

 - Air Force Public Health Scholarships

 - Competencies Checklist for CE (Tier 1 Core Public Health & Concentration)

 - 2011-12 M.P.H.
 Annual Report

 - 2008: Winter | Spring | Summer | Fall